 Takasi Hamada — The Ragtime Ninja!
 Hamada-san is one of my favorite guitarists anywhere.
 I'd travel halfway around the world to do a gig with him; as a matter of fact, I have!
 Check him out!

 Artists and artisans from outside the music world but who, nevertheless, make the world a better place.

 Dale B. Hanson Photography — Dale took most of the pictures of me on this site except.
 He's a world-class digital photographer and a good friend.
 Until he gets his website up feel free to drop me a line if you're in need of his services; I'll be happy to pass your info along.

-Nick Lethert & Liz Welch - making beautiful images together in South Minneapolis since 1980, as Moonhouse Design.
-Liz & Nick design websites (including this one), logos, CD booklets, and more.
+Nick Lethert & Liz Welch - making beautiful images together in South Minneapolis since 1980.
+Liz & Nick design websites (including this one), logos, and more.

 True Stone Coffee - I recently upped my coffee experience a notch when I discovered these guys.
 The highest quality beans roasted to perfection.
 Good folks who are in business for the right reasons.
 Yum!